 Is online casino gambling legal in Minnesota?

 No. Real-money online casino gambling is illegal in Minnesota as of 2026.
 No licensed online casino operators serve Minnesota residents.
-For legal online casino-style entertainment, sweepstakes casinos are a legal alternative for players 18+.
+For online casino-style entertainment, sweepstakes casinos are the available alternative for Minnesota residents 18+.

 Is sports betting legal in Minnesota?